oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 # `Intel® Python daal4py Getting Started` Sample
-This Getting Started sample code show how to do batch linear regression using the python API package daal4py from oneDAL.
-It demonstrates how to use software products that can be found in the [Intel oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) or the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+This Getting Started sample code show how to do batch linear regression using the python API package daal4py from oneAPI Data Analytics Library (oneDAL).
+It demonstrates how to use software products that can be found in the [oneAPI Data Analytics Library (oneDAL)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html) or the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---